GroupCamp/GroupCamp-API/doc-reporting/task_v1/GET_task_v1_user_[User]_assigned_tasks.md

   This method returns a JSON structure.
-An array, all elements are of type [Task](../types/Task.md)
+An array, all items are of type [Task](../types/Task.md)

 Name   |  Type   |  Description
 -------|---------|-------------